-The range of potential impacts from proposed development can generally be divided into these two categories: direct impacts are normally associated with the physical removal or alteration of natural features that could occur based upon a land use application, and indirect impacts may be changes or impacts (these could be minor or major) to less visible functions or avenues that could cause negative impacts to natural heritage features over time.
+The range of potential impacts from proposed development can generally be divided into four categories:

+- 1) Direct impacts are normally associated with the physical removal or alteration of natural features that could occur based upon a land use application; - 2) Indirect impacts may be changes or impacts (these could be minor or major) to less visible functions or avenues that could cause negative impacts to natural heritage features over time; - 3) Induced impacts are associated with post-development impacts that may result in increased demand on natural resources; and - 4) Cumulative impacts that account for effects to natural features resulting from adjacent land use.

 The impact assessment outlined in Table 17 (Appendix B) examines the predicted effects of development on the natural heritage features and associated functions present on, and adjacent to, the Subject Lands with recommendations for proposed mitigation.
 This evaluation was formulated based on the limits of the proposed development.
-The potential direct and indirect effects of development, and a summary of recommended mitigation and restoration strategies are provided below.
-Detailed ecological enhancement and restoration opportunities will be determined during the detailed design phase pending approval of the proposed Draft Plan (2019).
+The potential direct, indirect, induced and cumulative effects of development, and a summary of recommended mitigation and restoration strategies are provided below.
+Detailed ecological enhancement and restoration opportunities will be determined during the detailed design phase pending approval of the proposed Draft Plan (2020).